CodePushGo/website/src/content/blog/en/quasar-mobile-app-capacitor.md

 **Upload your first version**:

-Run the command to build your code and send it to Capgo with:
+Run the command to build your code and send it to CodePushGo with:

 ```shell
 npx @capgo/cli@latest bundle upload`